Mopinion-com/mopinion_flutter_integration_plugin/README.md

     }
 ```

-The Form State callback will be a enum called `MopinionFormState`, and these are the possible Form States:
+The Form State callback will be an enum called `MopinionFormState`, and these are the possible Form States:

 - Loading ¹
 - NotLoading ¹